MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-application-insights-for-extensions.md

 This feature targets publishers of per-tenant extensions to give them insight into issues in their extension before partners and customers report them.

 > [!NOTE]
-> This feature is not supported for AppSource extensions, because these extensions are automatically set up to send telemetry to Application Insights.
+> This feature is not supported for AppSource extensions.

 ## Get an Application Insights resource in Azure